top of page

 Recommended accessories (not included):

-- Battery matching the motor
+- Battery compatible with the motor

 ------